 Ward, Kenneth.
 Taking the New Wave Out of Isolation: Humor and the Tragedy of the Czechoslovak New Wave and Post-Communist Czech Cinema (MPhil, 2017)

-The teaching of Croatian Studies in the School of Modern Languages and Cultures of Glasgow University is generously supported by the Croatian Ministry of Science, Education and Sport, and SMLC is listed by the Ministry as one of the Centres of Croatian Studies abroad.
+I am also actively working on incorporation of Croatian literature, film, and culture components within the existing Comparative Literature and History teaching provision.
+The teaching of Croatian Studies in the School of Modern Languages and Cultures (SMLC) of Glasgow University is generously supported by the Croatian Ministry of Science, Education and Sport, and SMLC is listed by the Ministry as one of the Centres of Croatian Studies abroad.
 We seek to develop this cooperation further.
-For more information on Croatian component, as well as possibilities of collaboration please contact me by e-mail: email@example.com.
+For more information on Croatian component, as well as possibilities of collaboration please contact me by e-mail: firstname.lastname@example.org.